BBC Television Shakespeare: Reception

 John Engstrom, in the Boston Globe, declared this a "very funny production, filled with imaginative comic performances and bright splashes of slapstick", calling Kingsley a "virtuoso" as Ford, proving an "Elizabethan Charlie Chaplin".
-Spriggs, David, and Bryant provided great performances for television, alongside Jones' use of much social nuance and "exquisite" costumes.
+Spriggs, David, and Bryant provided great performances for television, alongside Jones's use of much social nuance and "exquisite" costumes.
 While Griffiths and Scales had more passive characters, Engstrom didn't blame them as this was reflected in the text.
 Ultimately, this is "as engaging a Merry Wives as currently exists".
-D.A.N.
-Jones, in the Listener, praised Griffiths' performance as Falstaff, with his "dark, predatory eyes asking for trouble", and convincing us of the character's seductive capabilities.
+D. A. N. Jones, in the Listener, praised Griffiths's performance as Falstaff, with his "dark, predatory eyes asking for trouble", and convincing us of the character's seductive capabilities.
 In the New York Times, Walter Goodman acknowledged that the opening scenes could be off-putting for new audiences, with a range of unfamiliar actors in a complex series of near-unintelligible jests.
 But once things took off, this was a very appealing farce, with Scales bringing "wit and twinkling charm", Spriggs "delicious", and the basket scene the high point.
 Griffiths as Falstaff lost some of the typical quality of the character of Falstaff, but created "a consistent character who rises as required to moments of high farce".

-In the Los Angeles Times, Dan Sullivan was disappointed in Jones' direction.
+In the Los Angeles Times, Dan Sullivan was disappointed in Jones's direction.
 Scenes supposed to be fun "are interiorised and lingered over", losing the play's theatrical rhythm and sense of farce: "it's Shakespeare-for-the-record".
-Stanley Wells, in the Times Literary Supplement, enjoyed Jones' willingness to let the comedy emerge from the characters rather than slapstick.
+Stanley Wells, in the Times Literary Supplement, enjoyed Jones's willingness to let the comedy emerge from the characters rather than slapstick.
 But ultimately not enough was done to establish the social context within which the characters operate, such as Slender's wealth or a sense of other townspeople.
 As a result, the production sometimes felt like "an underpopulated travelogue".